 There are a number of things you can do to stay well with epilepsy.
 Support from your friends, whānau, support agencies such as Epilepsy New Zealand, and health care providers can help.

-Information for women and girls taking medicines for epilepsy
+Information for people taking medicines for epilepsy who could get pregnant

-The brochure Taking medicines for epilepsy, mood or pain (PDF, 315 KB) contains important information for women who are:
+The brochure Medicines for epilepsy, mental health, and pain can harm your unborn baby (PDF, 240 KB) contains important information for people who could get pregnant who are: